Elliptic fibrations on a generic Jacobian Kummer surface: Fibration 22

 We may take $N'_{24}$ to be the zero section.
 The elliptic fibration has an $A_9$ fiber, an $A_1$ fiber, and Mordell-Weil rank $5$.
 The sections $N_3, N_{13}, N_{23}, N_{34}$ and $T_{13}$ have the intersection pairing below.

 The determinant of the height pairing matrix is $16/5$.
 Therefore the sublattice of $\NS(X)$ generated by these sections, along with the trivial lattice, has rank $17$ and discriminant $10 \cdot 2 \cdot (16/5) = 64$.
-Therefore it must be all of $\NS(X)$.
+So it must be all of $\NS(X)$.

 An elliptic parameter is given by

 A Weierstrass equation for this elliptic fibration is given by

 This has the following reducible fibers.